nirbosl/hedera-mirror-node/README.md

 For alerts of type [GitHub Dispatch](https://fluxcd.io/flux/components/notification/providers/#github-dispatch), a new GitHub [Personal Access Token (PAT)](https://github.com/settings/personal-access-tokens/new) will need to be created with repository permissions for `Contents` scope with `Read and Write` access.
 This PAT is created under the [hedera-github-bot](https://github.com/hedera-github-bot) user.
+The resource owner should be the hiero-ledger organization and have repository access only for `hiero-ledger/hiero-mirror-node`.

+#### GitHub Commit Status

-The resource owner should be the hashgraph organization and have repository access only for `hashgraph/hedera-mirror-node`.
+For alerts of type [GitHub](https://fluxcd.io/flux/components/notification/providers/#git-commit-status-updates) that update the git commit status on GitHub, a new GitHub PAT will need to be created with repository permissions for `Commit statuses` scope with `Read and Write` access.
+This PAT is created under the [hedera-github-bot](https://github.com/hedera-github-bot) user.
+The resource owner should be the hiero-ledger organization and have repository access only for `hiero-ledger/hiero-mirror-node`.

 ## Configure